holepunchto/pear-docs/Quickstart/making-a-pear-desktop-application.md

-Now that we've created some basic UI for a chat app, let's integrate it with Pear to make it functional.
+Now that we've created some basic UI for a chat app, let's integrate it with Pear and Holepunch building blocks to make it functional.

-## Making a Pear Desktop App
+## Making the Pear App functional

 ### Step 1.
 Install modules